Psychology in Schools Workshop

 3pm – 3.15pm: Summary and Wrap-up

-The course will be FREE of charge* and will be held at Dixons Trinity Academy, Bradford.
+The course will be FREE of charge* and will be held at Dixons Kings Academy, Bradford.
+Please note, this is a change from the original venue of Dixons Trinity Academy.
 It will be delivered by academic researchers from the Universities of York, Oxford Brookes, and Cambridge.

 *In order to ensure maximum participation and fairness, should you cancel with less than 2 working days notice your employer will be charged the actual cost per delegate (£100).